Feriolet/ScrambleBench/README.md

 ```
 Multiple values for the input protein names and parameters (i.e., box_size and num_sample) are supported, which can be seen in the `example` folder.

 Currently, all protein target should have a 1) complex pdb, 2) protein pdb, and 3) ligand sdf, because different AI models require different inputs.
+If you use `input_dir` key, there **MUST** be a **SINGLE** file of protein.pdb, complex.pdb, and ligand.sdf with the string 'protein', 'complex', and 'ligand', respectively, so that the script can detect which one is which.
+For example, the script will detect 'gpcr_ligand.sdf' as ligand file, but not 'gpcr.sdf', because there is no 'ligand' string in the file.

 The path directory should be the following:

 ```txt
 input_folder